The Basics: Overview

 - Ask about diabetes prevention programs near you.

 - If you're pregnant or planning to get pregnant, talk to your doctor or midwife about gestational diabetes.

 Find out if you need to get tested for diabetes.

 If you're at risk for type 2 diabetes, ask your doctor about getting tested.
-People over age 45 who are overweight need to get tested for diabetes.
+People ages 35 to 70 who are overweight need to get tested for diabetes.
 Your doctor can tell you how often to get tested.

 Keep in mind that the test for diabetes can also show if you have prediabetes.
 Learn more about getting tested for diabetes and prediabetes.

 Under the Affordable Care Act, insurance plans must cover: